altitude/gamepad-twitchplayspokemon/README.md

 ### Contributions

-I will be more than happy to accept any relevant pull request.
+I will be more than happy to accept any relevant pull request, including additional css sheets.
+Use the issue tracker to report bugs.